MidKnightMadness/FTC-Software-Training-2023-2024/README.md

 # Software Training
 Goals:
-* Introduce members to Java in FTC - Telemetry, Servos, DcMotor, Sensors, and Computer Vision
+* Introduce members to Java in FTC - Telemetry, Servos, DcMotor, Sensors, and Computer Vision (In Progress)
 * Introduce members to GitHub - pull, commit, push, conflict cycle

 # Structure
-The repository is split into 2 parts:
+The training is split into 2 parts:
 * Lessons: Explains how the concept works.
 Gives base understanding
-* Challenges: Gives challenges of concepts either by themselves or combined with others
+* Challenges (In Progress): Gives challenges of concepts using what the students learn from the lessons